Ask the Experts: Meningococcal B

 Microbiologists may receive a dose of MenABCWY (Penbraya, Pfizer) as an alternative to separate administration of MenACWY and MenB (MenB-FHbp, Trumenba) when both vaccines would be given on the same clinic day and at least 6 months have elapsed since most recent Penbraya dose.

-ACIP does not recommend routine MenB vaccination for travel to countries in sub-Saharan Africa or to other countries for which MenACWY vaccine is recommended.
+ACIP does not recommend MenB vaccination for travel to countries in sub-Saharan Africa or to other countries for which MenACWY vaccine is recommended.
 Meningococcal disease in these areas is generally not caused by serogroup B.

 ACIP recommends booster doses of MenB vaccines for people at increased risk of MenB disease.
 Booster doses should be administered to people in the following groups as long as increased risk remains: